Hicron Software House partners up with Pangea.ai

 Azure Machine Learning services

-Azure is a great source of solutions for machine learning and AI.
+Azure supports machine learning and AI.
 Machine learning will allow you to create custom models, using zero-code drag-and-drop or code-first interfaces.
-It’s compatible with open-source platforms, as well as supports automation with tools for automatic algorithm selection, scaling, or hyperparameter features.
+It’s compatible with open-source platforms, as well as supports automation with tools and technologies for automatic algorithm selection, scaling, or hyperparameter features.

 Azure AI services